ultrasecurity/Storm-Breaker/README.md

 ### Update Log:
-- Second(latest) Update in  May 18, 2022
+- Second(latest) Update in  November 03, 2022
-- The overall structure of the tool is programmed from scratch
+- The overall structure of the tool is programmed from the beginning and is available as a web panel (in previous versions, the tool was available in the command line).
 - Previous versions bugs fixed
 - Added auto-download ngrok
+- The templates are optimized
+- Logs can be downloaded
+- It can be uploaded on a personal host (you will not have the problems of ngrok anymore)
+- You can start and stop the listener (at will)
+- Beautiful user interface

 > We have deleted ngrok in the new version of storm breaker and entrusted the user with run and share the localhost.
 So please note that storm breaker runs a localhost for you and you have to start the ngrok on your intended port yourself.

+#### Attention!:
+> This version can be run both on local host and on your personal domain and host.
+In any case, you can use it for both situations.
+If your country has filtered the ngrok service, or your country has banned ngrok, or your victim cannot open the ngrok link (for the reasons that he sees such a link as suspicious, or if this service is filtered in his country), we suggest.
+The use of the tool is on personal hosting and domain

 ### Dependencies

 **`Storm Breaker`** requires following programs to run properly -
 - `php`
-- `neofetch`
 - `python3`
 - `git`
 - `ngrok`